usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 ## B.4.2 General Authenticator Requirements {#s-b-4-2}

-The subsections of [Section 5.2](https://pages.nist.gov/800-63-3/sp800-63b.html#52-general-authenticator-requirements) describe requirements applicable to multiple classes of authenticator, or in some cases supplemental requirements applicable at higher AALs.
+The subsections of [Section 5.2](https://pages.nist.gov/800-63-3/sp800-63b.html#52-general-authenticator-requirements) describe requirements applicable to multiple classes of authenticators, or in some cases supplemental requirements applicable at higher AALs.
 These are summarized in the table below.

 |  | Rate Limiting | Biometrics | Attestation | Verifier Impersonation Resistance | Verifier Compromise Resistance | Replay Resistance | Intent |
 |-----|-----|-----|-----|----|-----|-----|-----|